Officials set to reveal Kansas sports betting launch date, report says - NewsBreak

 Officials set to reveal Kansas sports betting launch date, report says

 Betkansas.com goes on to say that Sportsbooks in Kansas will likely have the opportunity to start accepting wagers as soon as the Sept.
 8 date that lawmakers set out when the bill that legalized sports betting was put forward earlier this year.
-No official start time has been made public yet, however.Thousands of ballots: Where Kansas abortion vote recount stands
+No official start time has been made public yet, however.Thousands of ballots, ‘human’ error: Where Kansas abortion vote recount stands

 An unnamed source reportedly told betkansas.com about the start date on the condition that they remain anonymous.
 The announcement on the sports betting start date will come in the early afternoon on Thursday, according to betkansas.com.